Specialists in Medical Compensation Claims

 - a failure to diagnose and treat a new born baby with low blood sugar or who is suffering from jaundice

-- cases of stillbirth, neonatal death or the increasingly commonly, ‘wrongful birth’ the latter arising when a pregnancy and birth occurred due to a sterilisation or vasectomy that failed.
+- the increasingly commonly, ‘wrongful birth’ the latter arising when a pregnancy and birth occurred due to a sterilisation or vasectomy that failed

 - shock due to a traumatic birth